metzlerk/MLOps_Case_Study_2_ChronJob/README.md

 ## Security Notes

-- Keep `student-admin_key` permissions at 600
+- Keep `student-admin_key` secure (600 permissions)
-- Never share the private key
 - **The private key is excluded from git** (see `.gitignore`)
-- Monitor the log file for security alerts
+- Daemon runs only on your trusted machine
+- All security events are logged for audit
+- Daemon survives logout and continues monitoring 24/7

 ## Git Repository

+This project uses git for version control.
+The SSH private key and log files are automatically excluded from commits for security.

+**Important**: Always add your own `student-admin_key` after cloning - it's not included in the repository for security reasons.

 This project uses git for version control.
 The SSH private key and log files are automatically excluded from commits for security.